Skip to content

 Performance Architecture Overview

 Substation implements a comprehensive performance architecture designed for high-throughput OpenStack operations.
-The system provides intelligent caching, parallel processing, and real-time performance monitoring.
+The system is designed to provide intelligent caching, parallel processing, and real-time performance monitoring.

-Or: How we made OpenStack management not suck, despite OpenStack's best efforts.
+Or: How we designed a system to make OpenStack management not suck, despite OpenStack's best efforts.

 The Core Problem: OpenStack APIs are slow.
 Like, "watching paint dry" slow.
 Like "is this thing even running?" slow.